 That’s right – just like you’ve been doing with your full film, great movie trailers must also tell a three-part story.
 In this typical act structure, they introduce the main characters at the start, alongside the setting and general premise.

 Then, an incident occurs – this is usually the turning point in the film.
 It’s the primary event that sends the characters along their journey.
-Think the confrontation on the train in Joker, or when J. K. Simmons hurls that chair in Whiplash.
+Think of the confrontation on the train in Joker, or when J. K. Simmons hurls that chair in Whiplash.

 Lastly, the story’s resolution takes place.
 Whether sweet, bittersweet, or just bitter, every story needs an ending.
-Good movie trailers will contain a resolution, but are extremely careful not to spoil the film’s plot in doing so.
+Good movie trailers will contain a resolution but are extremely careful not to spoil the film’s plot in doing so.

-Usually these trailers will simply hint at the movie’s resolution, without overstating it.
+Usually, these trailers will simply hint at the movie’s resolution, without overstating it.
 What’s the point in seeing a movie if its entire story is contained in the trailer?